The importance of predictive analytics in agriculture – making sound future decisions based on statistical science and big data!

 Preparing for rainfall variability, optimizing fertilizers applications, and deciding the optimal time for sowing and harvesting are just some of the key challenges farmers can solve with predictive modeling.

-Properly integrated, predictive analytics enables the farmer to not only conduct better practices but also to be able to make predictions and extemporaneous adjustments due to factors such as weather, as well as more accurate calculations regarding product and fertilizer type, amounts, and application rates.
+Properly integrated, predictive data analytics in agriculture enables the farmer to not only conduct better practices but also to be able to make predictions and extemporaneous adjustments due to factors such as weather, as well as more accurate calculations regarding product and fertilizer type, amounts, and application rates.

 This data-driven decision-making can lead to improvements in crop yields, better ROI, more sustainable production, and higher quality of produce.